mikiyam/nopasanada/_posts/2020-05-23-intergenerational-poverty.md

 ---

-Ethnic minorities children are prone to intergenerational poverty in Hong Kong, because education system in Hong Kong prioritzes Chinese [Cantonese] as its main language.
+Ethnic minorities children are susceptible to intergenerational poverty in Hong Kong, because education system prioritzes Chinese [Cantonese] as its main language.

 <!--more-->